 If this happens, you must send your employer a new letter within 2 weeks from the day you stopped working.
 This letter must give the date that you started your parental leave.

-If you want to start your leave later, you must give your employer the new letter at least 2 weeks before the date you originally said your leave was going to start.
+To start your leave later, you must give your employer the new letter at least 2 weeks before the date you first said your leave was going to start.

-Keep photocopies of any letters and notes you give your employer, and a record of the dates you gave them to your employer.
+Keep copies of any letters and notes you give your employer, and record the dates you gave them to your employer.